paulshryock/Webpack-Starter/README.md

 # Webpack Starter

-Fork this repository to start a new project with Webpack.
+Fork this repository to start a new project with Webpack and Babel, with ES2015+ compiling, and JS file watching.

 This is an open source project which uses the [The Hippocratic License][license].